 In the Neo Geo game Cyber Lip, the main characters are ordered by the President to destroy a supercomputer that has turned against its masters.
 The twist comes in when the supercomputer has been acting against its will and the true mastermind was none other than the President himself, who is actually an alien invader in disguise.

-While he's not exactly the bad guy, The Elder Scrolls II: Daggerfall ends in this way if you give the Mantella to Mannimarco.
+While he's not exactly the bad guy, The Elder Scrolls II: Daggerfall ends in this way if you give Numidium's totem to Mannimarco.
 And it's your own damn fault.
-Also, even if you go with another ending, Mannimarco still achieves apotheosis because everyone got the Mantella in the end.
+Also, even if you go with another ending, Mannimarco still achieves apotheosis because everyone got the totem in the end.
 It's a long story...

 The endings for the campaigns in the Dawn of War expansions Winter Assault, Dark Crusade and Soulstorm, depending on which faction is chosen, include indiscriminate slaughter by the tides of an Ork WAAAGH!, the systematic extermination of all life, or the collapse of reality as the Warp crosses into Real Space.
 The other endings aren't that much better.

 Castlevania: Legacy of Darkness.
 After you overcome the final boss you find out that he was a decoy, the whole thing was a set-up, and you've played into Dracula's hands and only aided him.
-A Doomed by Canon form of the trope (as explained at the top of the page) since this a prequel to the original Nintendo 64 Castlevania.
+A Doomed by Canon form of the trope since this is a prequel to the original Nintendo 64 Castlevania.

 Any Endless Game, including almost every "classic" video game ever made.
 Missile Command?
 No matter how many incoming missiles you stop, eventually your cities get nuked.
 Donkey Kong?
 Save your girlfriend?
 Fine, there's always another level, and eventually you run out of lives and Kong keeps the girl.
-Frogger?
-Eventually, a car is going to run you over.
+Space Invaders?
+The aliens keep coming, faster and faster and faster...
 Early video games didn't tend to have formal endings and simply kept repeating the same gameplay over and over again.
 At some point, you die, and the villain in question still is out there, waiting for you to feed in another quarter.

 In these sorts of games (which were not, even at the time, the only sorts of games) there often was a clear possible goal which really was tantamount to winning, such as to max out the score (which usually would happen at or around a million points), or to reach a level where the programming simply gave out, either messing up the game or automatically resetting it (often at or around the 255th level or screennote In 8-bit systems the digits max out at 11111111, or 255).
 Activision's Atari 2600 games actually addressed the infinite cycle problems clearly, specifically, and directly by giving you (sometimes multiple or even ranked) goals for scores to attain, often with specific guidelines for difficulty settings and all, for which you'd get things like patches and t-shirts as rewards for having "beaten" them, and the company's own recognition as being among the world's best gamers for having maxed out the scores.